 Chesapeake Energy Corp.
-(CHK) cut the pay of its directors by 20 percent and halted their personal use of corporate airplanes amid mounting criticism of the company’s management.
+(CHK:US) cut the pay of its directors by 20 percent and halted their personal use of corporate airplanes amid mounting criticism of the company’s management.

 The natural-gas producer has dropped 36 percent this year as it copes with a cash shortfall and questions about whether Chief Executive Officer Aubrey McClendon’s personal financial transactions conflict with his duties.
 Investors have accused Oklahoma City-based Chesapeake’s board of lax oversight of McClendon’s spending and potential conflicts of interest.

 “Our concerns are not merely with the directors’ excessive pay and perks, but with the directors themselves and their repeated, costly failures to exercise independent oversight,” said Michael Garland, executive director of corporate governance for New York City’s comptroller’s office, which oversees 1.9 million Chesapeake shares held by the city’s pension funds.

 The eight outside members of Chesapeake’s board will reduce their annual compensation package to $350,000, made up of $100,000 in cash and the rest in stock, Chesapeake said in a statement yesterday.
 The level is “at or below the average director compensation of the company’s peers,” the board said in the statement.

 “We believe these latest changes to the directors’ compensation will address concerns raised by shareholders and better align Chesapeake with its peers,” Merrill A. (“Pete”) Miller, Jr., Chesapeake’s lead independent director and CEO of National Oilwell Varco Inc. (NOV:US), said in the statement.